 To become an affiliate marketer, you’re going to spend a lot of time and energy creating a niche website around a very specific topic.
 In order to create content and attract traffic, it should be a topic you know a lot about and have a genuine interest in.

 For example, you can’t create a successful cryptocurrency niche website if you’ve never invested in crypto yourself.
-You equally can’t build a successful show dog grooming niche site if you really hate grooming your dog.
+You equally can’t build a successful gaming niche site if you really hate gaming and gamers.
 You’ll burn out too quickly.

 Once you’ve made a list of potential niche topics that you’re knowledgeable and interested in, it’s time to evaluate their potential profitability.
 Do this by getting an idea of what kind of affiliate products are out there that relate to your niche.